 Th Very Rev. David Michaud

-Father David is also the Chair of the Diocese of Easton’s Green Hill Church Committee, a member of the Diocesan Grants Committee, and Diocesan Council.
+Father David is also the Chair of the Diocese of Easton’s Green Hill Church Committee, and a member of Diocesan Council.
 He also consults for the national church’s General Convention Office has been the Assistant Secretary for Digital Systems for the past five General Convention.

 Father David is married to Kelli Michaud, who is a community health nurse.
 They have two grown daughters, Erin and Maggie, who live in the Richmond area.